Updated on July 12, 2026

 How long after I get a tracking number can I track my GLS parcel?

 Tracking goes live once GLS physically scans the parcel into its network, not when the label is created.
-It can take from a few hours up to a day for the first scan to appear, so allow some time before the number shows progress.
+It can take from a few hours up to a working day for the first scan to appear, so allow some time before the number shows progress.

 My GLS parcel says delivered but I did not receive it.
 What now?